Qazeer/InfoSec-Notes/Windows/Priv_Esc/2-Methodology.md

 python /opt/priv_esc/windows/windows-exploit-suggester.py --database <XLS> --systeminfo <SYSTEMINFO>
 ```

-If the 'systeminfo' command reveals 'File 1' as the output for the hotfixes,
+If the `systeminfo` command reveals 'File 1' as the output for the hotfixes,
-try executing 'wmic qfe list full' and feed that as input with the --hotfixes
+the output of `wmic qfe list full` shoudl be used instead using the --hotfixes
-flag, along with the 'systeminfo':
+flag, along with the `systeminfo`:

 ```
 python windows-exploit-suggester.py --database <XLS> --systeminfo <SYSTEMINFO> --hotfixes <HOTFIXES>